Why would I drink less coffee?

 As a result, I knew that I had to make radical changes.
 So, although I quit coffee for a while, I didn’t want to leave it out of my life.
 Coffee means a lot to me and it wasn’t the problem.
 The real issue was my mindless joe binging along with smoking, which was a more toxic habit by far.

 In short, I enjoy my coffee a lot more now.
-I have been drinking two cups of coffee a day on average for the last 3 years.
-And I think that you could learn a few of the tricks I used to enjoy coffee, as well as drinking it more mindfully.
+On average, I have been drinking two cups of coffee a day for the last five years.
+And I think you could learn a few of the tricks I used to enjoy coffee and drink it more mindfully.

 Please don’t take my advice as a medical expert, because I’m just a coffee lover.
 If you feel emotional or physical distress, I strongly suggest you look for professional help.